lukas1-12/Arduino_DHBW_Spiel/Design_Description/Software_Architecture/DOC_DED_SOA_Software_Architecture.md

 #### Timers

+The Game uses 5 of the 6 timers, which is one of the reasons an ATMega2560 was chosen over the ATMega328p:

 - Timer 0: ( 8Bit) Runs from 0 to 5 to create a "random" Dice value
 - Timer 1: (16Bit) Used for the LED matrix
 - Timer 2: ( 8Bit) Not in Use
 - Timer 3: (16Bit) Used for Button Debounce
 - Timer 4: (16Bit) Used for Led Blinking
 - TImer 5: (16Bit) Used for Delay function.

+Timer 0 is used to create a "random" dice value.
+The value is random, because no prescaler is used, so pressing the button at the right time to get a desired value is basically impossiple.
+Therefor, the timer is set up in CTC mode without any interupts.

+Timer 1 is used for refreshing the LED matrix.
+This happens TODOTODOTODO

+Timer3 is used for debouncing the Buttons.
+It will be started in the interupt routine for the Buttons.
+Prescaler is set to 1/1024.
+The debounce time can be varied using the ```DEBOUNCE_TIME``` define.

+Timer4 is used for Led Blinking.
+It will trigger an interupt at a given time interval.
+Time interval is given by the ```FAST_BLINK``` and ```SLOW_BLINK``` defines.

+Timer5 is used for a delay functions.
+The Delay function differs from the blink function, because it will delay the program until time passed.
+This is useful in some cases, because the program is NOT supposed to perform any Task until the Animation is finished.